dcoy/cryptopals/README.md

-These are my solutions to the Cryptopals cryptography challenges in Crystal.
+These are my solutions to the Cryptopals cryptography challenges in Go.
 Solutions are written out at length to show thought process - there are almost certainly more efficient ways of solving each challenge, so don't use mine as a model.

-Why Crystal?
-I like Ruby and have always wanted to work with Crystal.

 Don't look in this project if you don't want to see the solutions.
 If you're going through the challenges, seek help in other ways before looking at completed problems.